mend/renovate-ce-ee/docs/reporting-apis.md

 # Renovate EE Reporting APIs

-Reporting APIs are an Enterprise feature available only on Mend Renovate Enterprise Edition.
-Reporting APIs  are not available on Mend Renovate Community Edition.
+Reporting APIs are available only on Mend Renovate Enterprise Edition.

 **Version**: This documentation reflects APIs available in Mend Renovate Enterprise v7.0.0